 What Are The Problems With Using One Litter Box For Two Cats?

 As discussed earlier, cats don’t prefer sharing litter boxes.
-Cats love privacy and sharing litter box with others can cause anxiety and depression in them.
-There several problems which can arise on using a litter box for two cats.
+Cats love the privacy and sharing a litter box with others can cause anxiety and depression in them.
+There are several problems that can arise on using a litter box for two cats.

 Do Outdoor Cats Need Litter Boxes?